ssrg-vt/DynaCut/README.md

 4. The run script also starts up lighttpd/nginx from the configuration files provided in the folder

-## Testing adding signal handler to Lighttpd and Multiple features removal
+## Testing adding signal handler to Lighttpd and Multiple features removal (GCC 9.3.0 and Ubuntu 20.04)

 1. Copy the modify_image_lighttpd script from /PopSnapshot/tools/scripts into a new folder